danielauener/wptoots-community/README.md

 We ask that all community members respect our mission to remain peaceful, and deescalate in times of conflict.

-If ever there clearly is a targeted attack, doxxing attempt, troll, or otherwise aggressive situation on Hachyderm our advice is to report it and deescalate the situation.
+If ever there clearly is a targeted attack, doxxing attempt, troll, or otherwise aggressive situation on '''wptoots.social''' our advice is to report it and deescalate the situation.
 Do not engage.
 Do not respond.

 Our experience dealing with bad-actors, trolls, and aggressive accounts is that engagement is what they are looking for.
 Our primary weapon against them is a silent block (our mods are very responsive!) and moving on as if nothing happened.

 In the event this is not possible, we ask that you host your own infrastructure to forge such a counter maneuver against a group.
-Keep it off Hachyderm.
+Keep it off '''wptoots.social'''.

-We will remove any account who gains a reputation for "stirring the pot" or "engaging with conflict" on our site, despite how virtuous or noble the effort may be.
-Hachyderm is not the place for this.
+We will remove any account who gains a reputation for "stirring the pot" or "engaging with conflict" on our site, despite how virtuous or noble the effort may be. '''wptoots.social''' is not the place for this.

 ## Moderation

 Our moderators are not the fediverse police.
-Your presence on Hachyderm should not become a burden to our moderators.
+Your presence on '''wptoots.social''' should not become a burden to our moderators.
 We expect all community members to make our moderators jobs easier.

 We expect everyone to understand that our moderators are volunteers who work